 How do I apply for a medical exemption certificate?

-Phone the Covid Certification Service helpline on 0300 200 7814, (available Monday to Sunday from 8.00 am to 8.00 pm), select Option 5: Other Queries and say that you wish to apply for a Covid certificate medical exemption.
+Phone the Covid Certification Service helpline on 0300 200 7814, (available Monday to Friday 8am to 8pm & Saturday & Sunday 9 am – 6pm), select Option 5: Other Queries and say that you wish to apply for a Covid certificate medical exemption.

 The call handler will ask some questions.
 If you are eligible to apply for a medical exemption you will get an application form by post.